V-Sekai/manuals/decisions/20240511-wasm-cache-incident.md

 2. Commit the changes.

-3. Revert the commit after the build is successful.

 ## Benefits

 This solution will help in resolving the current build issue and ensure that the Godot Engine 4.3 desync module is built successfully.